cloudblog004/fantasticfoodies/content/en/posts/3394-how-to-make-award-winning-crockpot-bbq-chicken-sandwiches.md

 1. Serve on top of your favorite rolls and enjoy 😉!!!!
 1. Ready to serve and ENJOY!

-Pulled BBQ sandwiches have never been my &#34;thing&#34;, which is unfortunate given that we live in Memphis.
+Pulled BBQ sandwiches have never been my *thing*, which is unfortunate given that we live in Memphis.
 Crockpot BBQ Chicken Thighs did not get the title BEST EVER for no good reason.
 Not only are they insanely easy to make, they&#39;re also super tender You won&#39;t have to worry too much with crockpot BBQ chicken thighs, as they should be at the right chicken thighs internal temp once the time is done.
 Mix BBQ sauce, honey, mustard, worcestershire sauce and hot sauce in bowl and pour over chicken.
 When I clean up, I shred the leftover chicken thighs and refrigerate.

 So that's going to wrap it up with this exceptional food crockpot bbq 🍗 chicken 🐔 sandwiches 🥪 recipe.
 Thank you very much for reading.
 I'm sure that you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!